Home » Cambridge University Botanic Garden

-Among the various institutions associated with the University of Cambridge, its Botanic Garden stands out for its beauty.
-Unlike the other University museums, which are free of charge, admission to the Cambridge University Botanic Garden is charged, but I would say that it is worth paying the ticket to enjoy a few hours in this place.
+The University of Cambridge has many institutions, but its Botanic Garden is particularly beautiful.
+Unlike the other University museums, admission to the Cambridge University Botanic Garden is charged.
+However, I believe it’s worth paying the fee to enjoy a few hours in this stunning location.

 History of Cambridge University Botanic Garden

-John Stevens Henslow, Professor of Botany at Cambridge from 1825 to 1861, moved the garden to its present site.
-His ideas about variation and nature of the species caught the attention of his famous student Charles Darwin.
+The Cambridge University Botanic Garden was established in 1762 at the heart of Cambridge as a physic garden.
+Its purpose was to cultivate plants for the University’s medical students to study botany for their future work.
+Later, John Stevens Henslow, who served as Professor of Botany at Cambridge from 1825 to 1861, relocated the garden to its current location.
+His ideas about variation and the nature of species caught the attention of one of his famous students, Charles Darwin.

-Henslow was only 29 years old when he accepted the chair of Botany, which was rather in decline as was the botanical garden.
-He succeeded in convincing the University to give more space to allow the study of new species of trees that had arrived in Europe thanks to the explorations of North America Not just to study plants for medicinal purposes, but to study plants for themselves.
+Henslow was a young 29-year-old man when he became the chair of Botany, a position that was in decline along with the botanical garden.
+However, he managed to persuade the University to allocate more space for the study of new species of trees that had arrived in Europe from North America.
+His goal was not only to study plants for medicinal purposes but also to understand plants as a whole.

-The first curator, Andrew Murray, designed a circular path that embraced the garden, cut in two by the east/west axis of the Main Walk, the beautiful avenue lined with majestic conifers.
-At that time there was already a lake and a greenhouse.
-The garden expanded so rapidly that by 1850 Murray’s published catalogue already contained 5,500 plants.
+The first curator, Andrew Murray, designed a circular path that surrounded the garden, which was divided in two by the east/west axis of the Main Walk.
+The Main Walk was a beautiful avenue adorned with majestic conifers.
+At that time, the garden already had a lake and a greenhouse.
+The garden’s expansion was so rapid that by 1850, Murray’s published catalogue already contained 5,500 plants.

 What to see at Cambridge University Botanic Garden